sustrik/ribosome/README.md

 The above program will produce following output:

 ```
-1 2 3 4 5 6 7 8 9
+123456789
 ```

-On the command line you specify an input file.
-The file is supposed to contain data in JSON format.
-The JSON is accessible via ruby variable called $root and it's the standard JSON object as defined by json gem.
+As already mentioned, you specify an input file on the command line.
+The file is supposed to contain data in either XML or JSON format.
+Ribosome expect either 'xml' or 'json' file extension and will parse the input accordingly.
+Resulting tree will be accessible to your DNA script via $root variable.
+In case of JSON it will contain JSON object as defined by json gem.
+In case of XML it will contain root REXML::Element.

 So, for example, following code will print out names and values in a JSON map:

 ```
 for i in $root
-.Name: @i[0]@
+.Name: @{i[0]}
-.Value: @i[1]@
+.Value: @{i[1]}
 end
 ```